FeudalDiana/Portfolio/index.md

 ### Roblox Developer | Gameplay Engineer

 Hi, I'm Diana.
 I began developing on Roblox in 2016, professionally since 2018, working across a range of different experiences.
-Extensive experience with working on roleplay games and competitive combat systems.
+I have extensive experience with working on roleplay games on the platform and designing competitive combat systems.

 ---